+\paragraph{Fewer visits for extra sources.} The ability to extend external knowledge beyond the current web page of \task plugin alleviates the need to consult additional sources to verify results, as shown in Figure~\ref{fig:user_study} \subref{fig:user_study_num_visit}.
+Additionally, users often overlook variations when using manual lexical matching systems.
+For example, in the query "List all football teams from the web page," users might overlook variations such as Liverpool FC's nickname "The Reds."
+The ability to handle such subtle changes of \task plugin contributes to improved performance as Figure~\ref{fig:user_study} \subref{fig:user_study_score}.

-In this paper, we introduce a new problem \task, a \TASK which requires identifying all semantic targets with a single natural query in real-time. \task tackles unique challenge for in-document search that requires capturing targets containing additional information beyond the input document by utilizing external knowledge while balancing between speed and performance.
-We investigate various baselines for \task and find that existing models have limitations, such as hallucinations, high latency, or difficulties to incorporate external knowledge.
-Our experimental results show that our \OURS, simple extension of phrase retrieval architecture for in-document search scenarios can be a robust model for \task.
-Furthermore, results of the study demonstrate that search experience of users can be enhanced even with our simple model with seamless access to external knowledge during in-document searches.
-Future work can explore how to build an end-to-end trainable architecture that retrieves external knowledge and integrates it into a searchable index, all while maintaining real-time processing capabilities.
-Additionally, \task can be extended to reflect updated knowledge, like news, which cannot be easily addressed by Large Language Models alone~\citep{ram2023context,peng2023check,kaddour2023challenges}.
-The scalability and practicality of \task will open up opportunities for various future advancements in the field of information retrieval and knowledge augmentation.
+In this paper, we introduce \task, a \TASK that requires identifying all semantic targets with a single natural query in real-time. \task tackles unique challenge for in-document search that requires capturing targets containing additional information beyond the input document by utilizing external knowledge while balancing speed and performance.
+We highlight limitations in existing models, such as hallucinations, high latency, or difficulties to incorporate external knowledge.
+And show that our \OURS, simple extension of phrase retrieval architecture can be a robust model for \task.
+Moreover, the study demonstrates that even our straightforward model, with seamless access to external knowledge during in-document searches, significantly enhances the user search experience.